morrownr/88x2bu-20210702/README.md

 Note: These are general recommendations, some of which may not apply to your specific situation.

-- Security: Set WPA2-AES or WPA3/WPA2 mixed mode.
+- Security: Set WPA2-AES.
 Do not set WPA2 mixed mode or WPA or TKIP.

 - Channel width for 2.4 GHz: Set 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.